Skip to main content

 Composition

 Durham is a rich environment for musical creativity, and you can put composition – acoustic or electronic – at the heart of your degree.
-All students gain a foundation in composing in the first year, after which we offer a range of modules in acoustic composition and creative music technology, culminating in the third-year Composition Portfolio module, supported by workshops from internationally-renowned visiting musicians.
+All students gain a foundation in composing in the first year, after which we offer a range of modules in acoustic composition and creative music technology, culminating in the third-year Composition Portfolio module, with opportunities to hear your work workshopped by professional musicians.
 The Music Department houses three studios and a Music Technology Lab.

 Historical Composition Techniques